 International TV channels in the UK

 If you’re missing TV from home, you’ll probably be interested in the international TV channels available in the UK.
 Unfortunately, whether you’re looking for channels from Europe, Asia, or beyond, you’ll need to sign up for either a satellite or cable TV subscription.

 Satellite and cable TV in the UK

-The biggest TV, home phone, and internet providers in the UK include the following:
+Some of the biggest TV, home phone, and internet providers in the UK include BT and Sky.

 With these TV subscriptions, you’ll be able to access a significant number of additional channels.
 These include US-based entertainment channels, international live sports channels, music channels, and plenty more.
 Providers will also offer additional services, such as on-demand catch-up programming and interactive TV.

 Most providers allow you to pick and choose the types of channels you want to watch, so it pays to do a little research before signing up.
 This is particularly important if you want to receive international TV channels and radio stations in the UK, as these differ between platforms.
 However, you should be able to find a wide range of overseas channels via cable and satellite, including Star Gold, Zee TV, France 24, and many more.